-Many people are familiar with the Greek Goddess Aphrodite and it was on the Paphos shoreline that her legend was born.
+Many people are familiar with the Greek Goddess Aphrodite and it was on the Pafos shoreline that her legend was born.
 Remnants of this legend can still be seen today in a number of features including The Venus Rock and the Baths of Aphrodite.
-Some of the amazing places to see whilst on holidays in Paphos include Paphos Medieval Fort which is located at the harbor, Petra Tou Romiou which is the birthplace of Aphrodite and located 25km from Paphos, The Tombs of the Kings which are spread out over a vast area and are underground tombs that date back to the 4th Century BC.
+Some of the amazing places to see whilst on holidays in Pafos include Pafos Medieval Fort which is located at the harbor, Petra Tou Romiou which is the birthplace of Aphrodite and located 25km from Pafos, The Tombs of the Kings which are spread out over a vast area and are underground tombs that date back to the 4th Century BC.
 There are also a number of churches and museums to visit too.

 There are so many museums, caves, and tombs to explore not to mention local art, vineyards, banana plantations, and much more.You can also relax on the beach and enjoy the magnificent weather.

-The harbour at Paphos attracts visitors all year round, who take the opportunity to walk along the quay and maybe visit one of the fish restaurants, tavernas or cafes.
-The view is superb, with lots of colourful fishing boats bobbing in the harbour.
-The castle is in fact all that remains of a much earlier castle dating from 1391, which was demolished by the Venetians.
+The harbor at Pafos attracts visitors all year round, who take the opportunity to walk along the quay and maybe visit one of the fish restaurants, tavernas or cafes.
+The view is superb, with lots of colorful fishing boats bobbing in the harbor.
+The castle is, in fact, all that remains of a much earlier castle dating from 1391, which was demolished by the Venetians.
 The Ottomans used it as dungeons and the British as a warehouse for salt!
 It can be reached via a small bridge over a moat and is worth a visit for the view from the top.
-Opening hours – winter daily 9am to 5pm – summer daily 9am to 6pm (Paphos Tourism Office).
+Opening hours – winter daily 9 am to 5 pm – summer daily 9 am to 6 pm (Pafos Tourism Office).

-The harbour is also a good place to take a boat tour of the surrounding beaches and coastline.
+The harbor is also a good place to take a boat tour of the surrounding beaches and coastline.